fjnn/hvl-ele201/_pages/lectures/l7-motordrive.md

 Set up this circuit.
 We will not use the potentiometer and the button in this exercise, but we will use them in the next ones.

 {: .notice--warning}
 PLEASE DO NOT CONNECT ANYTHING IF YOU ARE CONNECED TO YOUR PC VIA USB!
-FIRST UNPLUG THE POWER!
+First, unplug the USB power.
+Second, set up your whole circuit, including your 9V battery.
+Observe that the power LED of Nucleo is not blinking red (it means that there is a short circuit or power imbalance like if you connect your 3.3V and 9V on the same bus).
+Touch your L293D and check that it is not burning hot.
+Now, *probably* you can connect USB.

 ![h-bridge-circuit.png]({{site.baseurl}}/assets/images/h-bridge-circuit.png)